This article was written by Alan Cohen

 Here is what other noted sluggers did at Griffith Stadium.

-In 1944, Gibson added New York’s Polo Grounds to the list, hitting two homers in a game on July 16.
+Two of those homers came in one game in 1944, He hit two homers on July 16.
 The game was halted by rain in the ninth inning.
 The game had been tied, 6–6, after eight innings, and the Grays, with Gibson hitting a triple, had scored three runs in the ninth when the rains came.
-The score reverted to 6–6 and the ninth inning rally was washed away.30
+The score reverted to 6–6, and the ninth inning rally was washed away.33

-Two days later, Gibson hit a three-run homer that traveled 405 feet in an 11-4 win over the Baltimore Elite Giants in the first game of a doubleheader at Philadelphia’s Shibe Park.
-His first ever Shibe Park blast came in the first inning as the Grays scored five times.31
+Two days after his multi-homer day at the Polo Grounds, Gibson hit a three-run homer that traveled 405 feet in an 11-4 win over the Baltimore Elite Giants in the first game of a doubleheader at Philadelphia’s Shibe Park.
+His first ever Shibe Park blast came in the first inning as the Grays scored five times.34

 Other Major League Parks